 Certainly, Don Giovanni needs little introduction.
-It’s one of the 10 most performed operas in the world; and it’s easily Mozart’s best opera.
-Figaro may be tighter; it’s a neat little farce with flashes of sympathy and a sublime ending; Don Giovanni is episodic, looser, protean as its protagonist.
+It’s one of the 10 most performed operas in the world; and could be Mozart’s best opera.
+Figaro may be a tighter, happier work; it’s a brilliant farce with endearing characters and a sublime ending, Don Giovanni is episodic, looser, protean as its protagonist.
 If the Don will not be bound by convention, neither will the opera; if the Don is always in motion, eager for the next experience, so is the opera.
 It’s the musically richest of Mozart’s operas, cramming in as much variety of tone and form as possible.

-From Don Giovanni came all of romantic opera, Blaze de Bury proclaimed.
-It is the calm after Gluck: Mozart reconciles melody with drama, using the orchestra to develop scenic expression, like Gluck, but, Bury claims, with more richness and colour?
+Blaze de Bury proclaimed that from Don Giovanni came all of romantic opera.
+It is the calm after Gluck: Mozart reconciles melody with drama, using the orchestra to develop scenic expression, like Gluck, but, Bury claimed, with more richness and colour.

 “It’s a lightning flash, the Milky Way!
-Mozart multiples himself; with the Marriage of Figaro and Così fan tutte, he sets the tone for the opéra comique of Nicole, Boïeldieu, Hérold and Auber.
-Idomeneo reveals to Spontini fresh springs ignored by Gluck; the Magic Flute realizes the ideal of a fairy-oratorio; and Don Giovanni, ‘the opera of operas’, plunges into heaven and hell, mystery and drama at once like Faust, showing life and the world in characters one would say were drawn by Shakespeare.”
+Mozart multiplies himself; with the Marriage of Figaro and Così fan tutte, he sets the tone for the opéra comique of Nicole, Boïeldieu, Hérold and Auber.
+Idomeneo reveals to Spontini fresh springs ignored by Gluck; the Magic Flute realizes the ideal of a fairy-oratorio; and Don Giovanni … plunges into heaven and hell, mystery and drama at once like Faust, showing life and the world in characters one would say were drawn by Shakespeare.”

 Is it a Classical or a Romantic opera?
 It obviously builds on works like Haydn’s Orlando paladino and the operas of Salieri (compare the overture of Les Danaïdes); the buffo statue scene plagiarises Gluck; and Grétry, more a man of his time, didn’t understand it.

-The 19th century was fascinated by Don Giovanni; it was to them an operatic anticipation of Romanticism.
+19th century critics were fascinated by Don Giovanni; they saw in it an operatic anticipation of Romanticism.
+E.T.A.
 Hoffmann called it the ‘opera of operas’, and saw it as a contest between the diabolical and the divine – Don Giovanni the epitome of masculinity seeks fulfilment through love rather than heavenly salvation.
-Scudo compared him to Faust: where Goethe’s hero looks for happiness only in the sole faculties of the mind, Mozart’s embraces the material, the sensual.
+Pierre Scudo compared him to Faust: where Goethe’s hero looks for happiness only in the sole faculties of the mind, Mozart’s embraces the material, the sensual.
 Both try to seize the infinite; both fail, because they forget that man is an intellect fertilized by feeling.
-Camille Bellaigue considered it ‘the masterpiece of masterpieces’: “Everything is in there, mind and heart, every feeling and every passion: love, hate, daring, fear, laughter, and tears.
+Camille Bellaigue considered it ‘the masterpiece of masterpieces’.
+“Everything is in there, mind and heart, every feeling and every passion: love, hate, daring, fear, laughter, and tears.
 The constant mixture, the fusion of drama and comedy, pathetic music and buffo music, make Don Giovanni an exceptional work, diverse and true as life.”
 Scudo called it the most beautiful of all operas, one of the marvels of the human spirit.

 Every period finds the Don Giovanni that reflects itself.
 For George Bernard Shaw, the Don was a Shavian avant la lettre: a studious and rather romantic freethinker in a superstitious age.
-The modern Don, alas, stalks his victims through a wasteland, a spiritual junkyard strewn with the rubble of civilization.
+Today’s directors have reinvented Don Giovanni for the cynical post-modern age.
+The Don stalks his victims through a wasteland, a spiritual junkyard strewn with the rubble of civilization.
 Neither divine retribution nor his faults (as in Greek tragedy) bring him down, but a drug overdose.
-(An Australian bass once told me he felt ashamed to sing such a travesty.)
-Ours is a sordid age.

 - Listen to: Eberhard Wächter (Don Giovanni), Joan Sutherland (Donna Anna), Giuseppe Taddei (Leporello), Gottlob Frick (Il Commendatore), Elisabeth Schwarzkopf (Donna Elvira), Luigi Alva (Don Ottavio), Piero Cappuccilli (Masetto), and Graziella Scutti (Zerlina), with Carlo Maria Giulini conducting the Philharmonia Chorus & Orchestra, London, 1959.
 EMI.